WV Enterprises: Bringing American and Appalachian History to Life

 Filmed in high definition, both wide screen and full screen versions are included on this DVD.
 Running time: 78 minutes.
 An educational curriculum that accompanies this DVD can be found at www.coalcampmemories.com

-To order, send a check or money order (sorry, no credit cards accepted) to:
+You can also send a check or money order to:

 WV Enterprises Bringing American and Appalachian History to Life